-Even when TallGirlJ became altitude sick in the last half mile, we kept on moving.
+Even when TallGirlJ became altitude sick in the last half mile, we kept moving.

-Racing against the storm, feeling the wet wind grow stronger every minute, we kept on going.
+We kept on going, racing against the storm and feeling the wet wind grow stronger every minute.

-She was jumping and screaming and cheering us on and suddenly, I knew without a doubt, we would finish this.
+She was jumping and screaming and cheering us on, and suddenly, I knew without a doubt, that we would finish this.

-Never in a million years would I have thought that I could do something this HUGE…
+Never in a million years would I have thought I could do something this HUGE…

 It was utterly humbling and empowering at the same time.

-And my girls that did this with me, holy cow do I love them.
+And the girls that did this with me, holy cow, do I love them.

-Each one of us had a moment in the journey where we relied on each other to be the strength we were lacking.
+Each of us had a moment in the journey where we relied on each other to be the strength we lacked.

-And our Guardian Angel, well he didn’t just leave us on top of that mountain.
+And our Guardian Angel didn’t just leave us on top of that mountain.

-It turns out that he and his wife own a jeep touring company, and they gave us a ride down that mountain that cannot be beat.
+He and his wife own a jeep touring company, and they gave us a ride down that mountain that cannot be beaten.

-My only regret is that we didn’t get a picture with Sherri and Steve, but I guess we can always do that next year when we head back to tackle the Manitou Incline.
+My only regret is that we didn’t get a picture with Sherri and Steve, but we can always do that next year when we head back to tackle the Manitou Incline.

-After our climb we went back to the hotel and took loooooong hot showers.
-Thankfully TallGirlJ bounced back like a pro from the altitude sickness and we hit the town to walk around and had dinner AND dessert.
+After our climb, we returned to the hotel and took loooooong hot showers.
+Thankfully TallGirlJ bounced back like a pro from the altitude sickness, and we hit the town to walk around and had dinner AND dessert.
 I think we can agree that we deserved it.

 The next day we stopped on our way home for some satisfying shopping.